eso/edps-doc/source/xshooter/reduction_chain.md

 ## 11. Atmospheric Modelling with Calibration Star

+Recipe: `xsh_molecfit_model`

+Models the atmosphere by fitting an atmospheric model to the input telluric-standard spectrum to derive the column densities of several molecular species.

+The fitting process accounts for instrument-dependent parameters, including telescope background, spectral resolution, and wavelength calibration accuracy.

+The products of this recipe are:
+- `ATMOS_PARM`: table containing atmospheric parameters (e.g. pressure, temperature, humidity),
+- `BEST_FIT_PARM`: table with the best-fit atmospheric and instrumental parameters,
+- `BEST_FIT_MODEL`: the best-fit atmospheric model to the data.

 ## 12. Atmospheric Modelling with Science

+Recipe: `xsh_molecfit_model`

+Same as step 11, but using the science spectrum to be corrected as input instead of a telluric-standard spectrum.

 ## 13. Telluric Correction

+## 13a.

+Recipe: `xsh_molecfit_calctrans`

+Computes the telluric correction by combining the atmospheric model produced by `xsh_molecfit_model` with a single reduced observation (science, flux standard, or telluric standard).
+This step derives the atmospheric transmission over the full wavelength range of the data.

+If `xsh_molecfit_model` was computed using a different target than the one processed by `xsh_molecfit_calctrans` (e.g. a standard star instead of the science target), the difference in airmass between the two observations is taken into account when computing the transmission.

+## 13b.

+Recipe: `xsh_molecfit_correct`

+Applies the telluric correction derived from the atmospheric transmission to the input data.

 ## 14. Spectra Combination